EricWang12/GreatLake_simple_resnet/README.md

 ## Requesting an account

 - submit form to [https://teamdynamix.umich.edu/TDClient/30/Portal/Requests/TicketRequests/NewForm?ID=42&RequestorType=Service](https://teamdynamix.umich.edu/TDClient/30/Portal/Requests/TicketRequests/NewForm?ID=42&RequestorType=Service)
-- Ask us to put you in the slurm group (jungaocv0), or you will not be able to run anything, it will just say: *Invalid account or account/partition combination specified*
+- Ask the administrator to put you in the slurm group (jungaocv0), or you will not be able to run anything, it will just say: *Invalid account or account/partition combination specified*

-## Logging into the slurm
+## Logging into the Slurm

-- After created your login, you can then access the cluster with the cheatsheet [https://docs.google.com/document/d/1wsr3yzkkojUMBCCneCz-l413xBzU-SZFAqcFrAAjttk/edit?tab=t.0#heading=h.kquo6lavnl0f](https://docs.google.com/document/d/1wsr3yzkkojUMBCCneCz-l413xBzU-SZFAqcFrAAjttk/edit?tab=t.0#heading=h.kquo6lavnl0f)
+- After creating your login, you can then access the cluster with the cheatsheet [https://docs.google.com/document/d/1wsr3yzkkojUMBCCneCz-l413xBzU-SZFAqcFrAAjttk/edit?tab=t.0#heading=h.kquo6lavnl0f](https://docs.google.com/document/d/1wsr3yzkkojUMBCCneCz-l413xBzU-SZFAqcFrAAjttk/edit?tab=t.0#heading=h.kquo6lavnl0f)
     - E.g. ssh *uniqname*@greatlakes.arc-ts.umich.edu (note: this one needs VPN if outside of campus [https://its.umich.edu/enterprise/wifi-networks/vpn](https://its.umich.edu/enterprise/wifi-networks/vpn))

 ## Creating an interactive Job